jbeatty1/Galaxy-Jump/README.md

+# Galaxy-Jump
+Fundamentals of Game Design Project

-Tony Imbesi, 1/30/2022
+## Update from Tony Imbesi, 1/30/2022

+I added the file physics-test1.html to the branch.
+Please download and test it for yourself.
+NOTICE: You will need to have phaser.js from https://github.com/photonstorm/phaser/releases/tag/v3.55.2 in the same directory as this .html file in order to run it.
+The JavaScript uses that file as a source for various useful library methods.

-I followed a tutorial at http://phaser.io/tutorials/making-your-first-phaser-3-game/part7 to get down the basics for implementing things in the Phaser 3 game engine.
+I decided to commit to the Phaser 3 game engine.
+I followed a tutorial at http://phaser.io/tutorials/making-your-first-phaser-3-game/part7 to learn how to implement basic platform game features.
 When I got to part 7, I took the opportunity to code in a rough draft of some of the most fundamental player movement mechanics.
 These include more fluid horizontal movement, conservation of momentum, and the ability to move faster than your normal running speed.
 Please look into how you can change the jump height with longer or shorter key presses, as I believe that will also be helpful.